bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~~

 This multiplication algorithm only works properly for N-torsion points.
 Implementations for Diffie-Hellman
 key exchange (and similar applications) MUST NOT use this algorithm on anything that is not a torsion point.
-Otherwise, it will produce the wrong answer and can cause a reduction in the security.
+Otherwise, it will produce the wrong answer and can cause a reduction in security.

 # Use of the scalar multiplication primitive in Diffie-Hellman